-It depicts an event described in the Golden Legend in which the pagans of Antioch mocked St. Peter by forcibly shaving the top of his head.
+This drawing depicts an event described in the Golden Legend in which the pagans of Antioch mocked St. Peter by forcibly shaving the top of his head.
 Followers of St. Peter shaved their heads in imitation, turning a mark of shame into a mark of honor and originating the tradition of clerical tonsure.
 Surrounding this central scene are several events associated with tonsure in mediaeval exegetical texts: St. Paul cutting off his hair at Cenchrea; Ezekiel shearing, dividing, burning, chopping and scattering his hair to prophecy the destruction of Jerusalem; and Christ wearing the Crown of Thorns.

-An open-edition giclée print of this drawing is available for $77.
-You may use the button below to pay via PayPal, debit card or credit card.
+Open-edition giclée prints of this drawing are available.
+You may use the buttons below to pay via PayPal, debit card, or credit card.
 Be sure to confirm the shipping address.

 See this page for additional ordering instructions and general information.
 If you want to pay via a check or money order, please e-mail me at email@example.com.